Crypto Portfolio Privacy: The Watch-Only and Aggregation Trade-offs (2026)

 | Cost | Trust provider; some monetise aggregated data | Less convenience |

 Neither is universally right.
-The honest framing is convenience-and-sync vs control-and-minimised-exposure, chosen for your threat model — not a one-size answer.
+The honest framing is convenience and sync against control and minimised exposure, chosen for your threat model rather than a one-size answer.

 The unavoidable trade

-- per-address import over a wallet-wide xpub where address-history exposure matters;
+- prefer per-address import over a wallet-wide xpub where address-history exposure matters;

-- evaluate the tracker's data handling (storage, retention, monetisation);
+- evaluate the tracker's data handling, including storage, retention, and monetisation;

-- consider self-hosted/local if linkage concentration is a concern.
+- consider a self-hosted or local option if linkage concentration is a concern.

 Practical guidance

-- Treat xpub import as a privacy decision — it exposes the whole wallet's history.
+- Treat xpub import as a privacy decision, since it exposes the whole wallet's history.

-- Recognise aggregation as linkage — concentration ties addresses to you.
+- Recognise aggregation as linkage, where concentration ties addresses to you.

-- Choose cloud vs self-hosted for your threat model — state the trade, don't default.
+- Choose cloud versus self-hosted for your threat model: state the trade rather than defaulting.

 - Prefer per-address where exposure matters; use rotated read-only keys.